How to engineer a quantum wavefunction: Uniformity Principles in Analogue Quantum Simulation

-The highly contextual nature of intra-type reasoning in experimental science might thus prompt us to re-consider the focus on material constitution as the basis for distinguishing types.\footnote{Here we take the motivations behind the account of \cite{bursten:2018} to be along broadly similar lines.} What matters in the context of an experimental inference is that the source and target physical systems should behave similarly in similar situations.
-This motivates us to define a notion of \emph{Empirical Type}. \begin{description} \item[Empirical Type] Two token systems are of the same \emph{empirical type}, in a specified parameter regime and with respect to a set of experimental prescriptions, if equivalent implementations of the prescriptions in the parameter regime result in similar measurement outcomes. \end{description} This notion of empirical type has a strong operationalist flavour but need not be interpreted as requiring any commitment to operationalism in its deployment.
-In particular, introducing the notion of empirical type in this manner does not require us to \emph{reduce} the entire concept of type to experimental operations.
-Rather, as we will see, it allows us to more sensitively distinguish the differing notions of type that are deployed within scientific reasoning.
-In particular, in a conventional experiment, the uniformity reasoning deployed might reasonably be taken to implicitly rest on the assumption that the notion of material type that is fundamental, and that the notion of empirical type is a secondary implication.
-We can thus understand the intra-type uniformity principles applied in conventional experimentation built around the assumption that tokens of a material type are also of the same empirical type.
+The highly contextual nature of intra-type reasoning in experimental science might thus prompt us to reconsider the focus on material constitution as the basis for distinguishing types in an experimental context.
+At the very least, there is a strong motivation to move beyond a simplistic picture of experimental inference based upon source--target material similarity alone.\footnote{There are similarities here to the accounts of \cite{bursten:2018,roush:2018,norton:2021}.}

+Our focus in what follows is on the specific structure of scientific inference in the context of analogue quantum simulation.
+We do not take ourselves to be articulating a view on experimental science in general.
+However, a possible first step towards such a view, motivated by the problems with the notion of material type, would be as follows.
+Plausibly, what matters in the context of an experimental inference is that the source and target physical systems should behave similarly in similar situations.
+Let us then define a notion of \emph{Empirical Type}. \begin{description} \item[Empirical Type] Two token systems are of the same \emph{empirical type}, in a specified parameter regime and with respect to a set of experimental prescriptions, if equivalent implementations of the prescriptions in the parameter regime result in similar measurement outcomes. \end{description} We can thus understand the intra-type uniformity principles applied in conventional experimentation to be built around the assumption that tokens of a material type are also of the same empirical type.
+Such reasoning assumes that all tokens of the same material type can be described by a single theoretical model, which could then be validated by performing an experiment on a token system and applying the intra-material-type uniformity principle.
+To justify the use of such a principle, the experiment needs to be externally validated, which requires that the concrete token system we are probing is in fact representative of the type we want to make an inference about.
+For a material type, this amounts to establishing similarity in material constitution of the system.
+A similarity in \emph{nomic behaviour} is then assumed to lead to a similarity in empirical behaviour.